Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Preparing for Weight Loss Surgery

-Patients are asked to lose some weight prior to surgery in a healthy manner to optimize the results of the surgery itself.
+Patients are asked to lose some weight prior to surgery in a healthy manner to optimize the results of the surgery itself, usually about 10% of their weight.
 Pre-Operative weight loss has been shown to shrink the liver size which may be enlarged and fatty in an obese person.
 A grossly enlarged liver that comes from gaining weight can interfere with surgery and possibly put the patient at higher risk for complications.

 Patients are asked to stop aspirin and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, Advil, Motrin, Naproxyn at least 7 days prior to surgery.
 Patients on even stronger blood thinners such as Plavix need to stop 10 days prior to surgery.
 Other medications such as those that treat diabetes should be adjusted and even stopped the day or 2 prior to surgery depending on their type.
 High blood pressure medications should be taken the morning of surgery, except for diuretics or water pills.
 All alternative-medicine or herbal medications need to be stopped 7 days prior to surgery.